irmen/Pyrolite/README.md

 Python 3.x, and you can use it idependently from the rest of the library, to read and write Python pickle structures.

-Pickle protocol version support: reading: 0,1,2,3,4; writing: 2.
+Pickle protocol version support: reading: 0,1,2,3,4,5;  writing: 2.
-Pyrolite can read all pickle protocol versions  (0 to 4, so this includes the latest additions made in Python 3.4).
+Pyrolite can read all pickle protocol versions (0 to 5, so this includes the latest additions made in Python 3.8 related to out-of-band buffers).
 Pyrolite always writes pickles in protocol version 2.
 There are no plans on including protocol version 1 support.
-Protocols 3 and 4 contain some nice new features which may eventually be utilized, but for now, only version 2 is used.
+Protocols 3 and 4 contain some nice new features which may eventually be utilized (protocol 5 is quite obscure), but for now, only version 2 is used.

 The source archive contains the full source, and also unit test code and a